 Is your knowledge of succulent plants based on that dusty jade plant in the office corner?
-The popularity of succulent plants has exploded in recent years, due not only to the low care requirements of these sun lovers, but also because of the diversity of these fascinating plants.
-Special anatomical adaptations and colors make some succulents look like they belong more on another planet than on our windowsill.
-Here are eleven unusual succulents that will add personality and distinction to your garden or houseplant collection.
+The popularity of succulent plants has exploded in recent years, due not only to the low-care requirements of these sun lovers but also because of the diversity of these fascinating plants.
+Special anatomical adaptations and colors make some succulents look like they belong more on another planet than on your windowsill.
+Here are 11 unusual succulents that will add personality and distinction to your garden or houseplant collection.

 01 of 11